ptTrR/arm-image-builder-wiki/Docker.md

 We will provide two different tags:

 > latest --> for cross compiling on amd64 or arm64 (ubuntu as base-image)
-> debian --> for cross compiling on amd64 or arm64 (ubuntu as base-image)
+> debian --> for cross compiling on amd64 or arm64 (debuab as base-image)
 > native --> for native compiling on arm64				 (ubuntu as base-image)

 # Installation of docker and docker-compose